Ho Chi Minh trail: Operation Commando Hunt (1968–1970)

 In the wake of the Tet Offensive, the North Vietnamese expanded and modernized their logistical effort.
 The number of supply and maintenance personnel dropped, mainly due to increased use of motor and river transport and mechanized construction equipment.
 The CIA estimated during the year that the 559th Group was using 20 bulldozers, 11 road graders, three rock crushers, and two steamrollers for maintenance and new road construction.

-As many as 43,000 North Vietnamese or Laotians (most of whom were pressed into service) were engaged in operating, improving, or extending the system.
+As many as 43,000 North Vietnamese or Laotians were engaged in operating, improving, or extending the system.
 In 1969, 433,000 tonnes of ordnance fell on Laos.
 This was made possible by the end of "Operation Rolling Thunder" and the commencement of "Operation Commando Hunt" in November 1968.
 U.S. aircraft were freed for interdiction missions and as many as 500 per day were flying over Laos.
 By the end of 1968, bombing missions over southern Laos had climbed 300 percent, from 4,700 sorties in October to 12,800 in November.

 This round-the-clock aerial effort was directed by "Operation Igloo White", run out of Nakhon Phanom, Thailand.
 It was composed of three parts: strings of air-dropped acoustic and seismic sensors collected intelligence on the trail; computers at the Intelligence Collection Center (ICS) in Thailand collated the information and predicted convoy paths and speeds; and an airborne relay and control aircraft which received the signals from the sensors and routed aircraft to targets as directed by the ICS.

 This effort was supported by MACV-SOG recon teams, who, besides carrying out recon, wiretap, and bomb damage assessment missions for "Commando Hunt", also hand-placed sensors for "Igloo White".
 Personnel interdiction was abandoned by early-1969.
 The sensor system was not sophisticated enough to detect enemy personnel, so the effort was given up until "Operation Island Tree" in late-1971.
 A revelation for U.S. intelligence analysts in late 1968 was the discovery of a petroleum pipeline running southwest from the northern port of Vinh.